dlt-hub/dlt/docs/website/blog/2023-10-26-dlt-prefect.md

 With a single command + adding some credentials, we now have the framework of a pipeline!
 [Look at what has been generated](https://github.com/dylanbhughes/dlt_slack_pipeline/blob/main/slack_pipeline.py), with a couple of small customizations:

+Note that we are redacting some of the code in the preview for brevity, to follow along completely navigate to the repo.

 ```python
 # Pipeline to load Slack into BigQuery